Luminaar/convbump/README.md

 Use the `changelog` command to generate a nicely formatted changelog (Github markdown compatible).

+## Requirements
+`convbump` does not have any external dependencies.

+`convbump` uses a pure Python library to access the Git repository and so does not require a `git` executable.

 ## Development
 The application is written in Python and uses [Poetry](https://python-poetry.org/docs/) to configure the package and manage